“Science is the belief in the ignorance of experts” – Richard Feynman, 1918-88

 Edward Harrison, prof. of Physics and Astronomy at U. of Massachusetts, 1987

-I. Provide a reaction paragraph about this article, including addressing the line: “The creative mind fashions the world in which we live”
+I. Provide a reaction paragraph about this article, including addressing the line: “The creative mind fashions the world in which we live” (post on your blog)

 “If the world should blow itself up, the last audible voice would be that of an expert saying it can’t be done” – Peter Ustinov, 1921-2004